 2. 6.
-Abikoviromycin and Dihydroabikoviromycin
+Abikoviromycin and Dihydroabiko-viromycin

-Pathogenic fungi such as Magnoporthe grisea and Colletotrichum lagenarium species are well known as producers of pentakitide derivatives abikoviromycin such and dihydroabikoviromycin which are known antibiotics Maruyama et al. (2003).
-The two substances have been potent in suppressing polyketide synthase in melanin biosynthesis by pathogenic the Colletotrichum legenarium (Dembitsky and Kilimnik, 2016). compounds' actions interfere with the ability of fungus' to produce melanin, and hence it becomes susceptible to the deactivation of UV from the sun.
+Pathogenic fungi such as Magnoporthe grisea and Colletotrichum lagenarium species are well known as producers of pentakitide derivatives abikoviromycin such as and dihvdroabikoviromvcin which are known antibiotics Maruyama et al. (2003).
+The two substances have been potent in suppressing polyketide synthase in melanin biosynthesis by the pathogenic Colletotrichum legenarium (Dembitsky and Kilimnik, 2016).
+Both compounds' actions interfere with the ability of fungus' to produce melanin, and hence it becomes susceptible to the deactivation of UV from the sun.
 Verlamelin, like the cyclic lipodepsipeptide, is a metabolite produced by Acremonium strictum (Kim et al., 2002; Lee and Kim, 2015; Mao et al., 2015).
-The compound exhibits exceptional in vitro and in vivo antifungal activity against an array of powdery mildew diseases instigated by Alternaria brassicae, Fusarium avenaceum, Rhizoctonia solani, Phythium pythioides, Marasmius oreades, Sclerotina sclerotiorum, Leptosphaeria maculans and Blumeria graminis. verlamelin demonstrated intense vivo, protective and curative activities, predominantly against barley powdery mildew.
+The compound exhibits exceptional in vitro and in vivo antifungal activity against an array of powdery mildew diseases instigated by Alternaria brassicae, Fusarium avenaceum, Rhizoctonia solani.
+Phythium pythioides, Marasmius oreades, Sclerotina sclerotiorum, Leptosphaeria maculans and Blumeria graminis. verlamelin demonstrated intense In vivo. protective and curative activities, predominantly against barley powdery mildew.